 Financial Reporting

 At the time an agreement addendum is signed, all local health departments are required to complete a Planned Use of Federal Immunization Program Funds attachment to document anticipated expenditures.
-This attached is returned with the signed agreement.
-Expenditures are reviewed during monitoring visits.
+This attachment is returned with the signed agreement.

 Performance Reporting